bootstrapworld/curriculum/lessons/piecewise-functions-conditionals/langs/en-us/slides.md

 {layout="Launch"}
 # Conditionals in Programming

-So far, all of the functions we've written had a _single rule_.
 The rule for `gt` was to take a number and make a solid, green triangle of that size.
 The rule for `bc` was to take a number and make a solid, blue circle of that size.

 __What if we want to write functions that apply different rules, based on certain conditions?__